sanjaysaini1/svg2java/readme.txt

 The GUI test program uses jsyntaxpane for the source code display area.

-To use the text program you need to execute the class
+To use the text program you need to execute the class com.btr.svg2java.Svg2Java2D

-com.btr.svg2java.Svg2Java2D
+So to start the GUI test program you have to download and extract the binary distribution, unzip all jar files to a folder and execute in this folder

+java -jar svg2java_20101123.jar

+This will launch the program.

 Have fun,
 - Bernd Rosstauscher (svg2java@rosstauscher.de)